smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **AVG**

-As shown below, the `AVG` function will remove records with NULL markers in its calculation.
+As shown below, the `AVG` function excludes records with NULL markers from its calculation.
 For this example, we created the test data in the common table expression `cte_Average`, as this more easily demonstrates the function's behavior.

 In Microsoft SQL Server, when performing division between integers, you must use the `CAST` or `CONVERT` function on the values shown below.